Generic Name: gatifloxacin (ga-ti-FLOKS-a-sin)

 - Tequin tablets may cause dizziness, drowsiness, or changes in vision.
 Do not drive, operate machinery, or do anything else that could be dangerous until you know how you react to Tequin tablets.
 Using Tequin tablets alone, with certain other medicines, or with alcohol may lessen your ability to drive or perform other potentially dangerous tasks.

-- Tequin tablets is effective only against bacteria.
+- Tequin tablets are effective only against bacteria.
 It is not effective for treating viral infections (eg, the common cold).

 - It is important to use Tequin tablets for the full course of treatment.
 Failure to do so may decrease the effectiveness of Tequin tablets and may increase the risk that the bacteria will no longer be sensitive to Tequin tablets and will not be able to be treated by this or certain other antibiotics in the future.